piber20/BL-FK-GameMode/README.md

 # Contributing
 The gamemode is at a "completed" state, but you can still help by fixing bugs or adding some quality-of-life features.
 Feel free to create pull requests and we'll take a look at it!

-This gamemode does have a style in mind, and there is some balancing in place, so be sure to keep these in mind.

 # License
 This gamemode is published under GNU General Public License 3.0.